505 - Travel and Expense Policy

 2. identification of the person(s) in attendance, including name and nature of the business relationship to the university.
 If more than five people attended, give a general description of the group and the number attending, i.e., 15 trustees, along with all other information listed above.

-5. The controller reviews the report.
+5. Accounts Payable (AP) reviews the report.

 6. Reimbursement is issued for approved reports.